-by Will Falk / Deep Green Resistance In Park City, the task is clear: Stop climate change, or the snow stops.
+Editor’s note: This is the first installment in a multi-part series.
+Browse the New Park City Witness index to read more. by Will Falk / Deep Green Resistance In Park City, the task is clear: Stop climate change, or the snow stops.
 Snowpack is the region’s freshwater supply and water is life.
-So, stop climate change or the community will lose life.
-This is not news to most Parkites.
-And, thankfully, many Parkites have … Continue reading New Park City Witness: How Do We Tell the Whole Truth?
+So, stop climate change … Continue reading New Park City Witness: How Do We Tell the Whole Truth?

 Oppression is not an attitude, it’s about systems of power. by Lierre Keith / Deep Green Resistance.
 At this moment, the liberal basis of most progressive movements is impeding our ability, individually and collectively, to take action.
 The individualism of liberalism, and of American society generally, renders too many of us unable to think clearly about … Continue reading Oppression and Subordination